seutje/canjs/view/animation/doc/animation.md

 </ul>
 ```

+## Animation on a change
-## Performing a "bounce" animation for a cart widget when the cart length changes
+Performing a "bounce" animation for a cart widget when the cart length changes

 ```html
 <div class="cart-widget">